SovnSkyrim/QWEST/README.md

 QWEST! has 2 profiles, one with EnaiRim, one with SimonRim.
 The main difference is that EnaiRim is kinda unbalanced and very strong while SimonRim is kinda like what vanilla Skyrim should've been.
 You can look them up here: [EnaiRim](https://www.nexusmods.com/skyrimspecialedition/users/3959191) and [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746).

-To change the profile, there's a dropdown menu on the top left of MO2, the default profile is EnaiRim, so only change if you want the SimonRim one.
+To change the profile, there's a dropdown menu on the top left of MO2.
+The default profile is EnaiRim, so only change if you want the SimonRim one.

-## Personalization
+## Personalisation

 On top of the 2 Profiles available for the core gameplay mods, QWEST! comes with some Quality of Life changes and gameplay mods that some may or may not enjoy.
-All of those are supported as written here, other modifications fall under Rule 11: No support will be given if modifications happen.
+All of the modifcations detailed below are supported as written.
+No support will be given if any other modifications happen or you deviate from what is detailed below.

 First possible modifications is the [Survival Setup](http://prntscr.com/1152kn9).
 It is enabled by default as it has to be patched by Synthesis to work correctly.
 But if you follow carefully what I'm about to write, you will be able to remove it entirely.
 Yes entirely as I do not support removing only hypothermia or cleaning and washing while keeping food and sleep needs.
 There are 2 steps:
 - Untick all the mods under ``Survival Stuff`` ( [those](http://prntscr.com/1152kn9) )